 Is the AIID classroom currently open?

 NO, the AIID classroom is closed, but the courses are being taught by “remote classroom”.
-We hope to be able to open up the classroom to students again soon.

 The Governor of Arizona has recently implemented new restrictions on some businesses and gathering in groups, and we feel it is our duty to follow suit.
 In light of this reality, we have decided it is in the best interest of the health and safety of our AIID community to close our classroom until there is a significantly reduced rate of COVID-19 spread in our local area.
 We would like to be part of the solution and not the problem and do our part to reduce the spread of coronavirus in Arizona.
 Keeping our AIID community safe is our duty and highest priority.